MDP Planning as Policy Inference

 For policy inference, the SMC sweep of VSMC was modified to a) enforce deterministic policies b) share the same environment dynamics among all particles.
 Figure~\ref{fig:gw-3-ndp} shows the effect of dropping the enforcement of deterministic policies: a higher-entropy policy distribution.
 Figures~\ref{fig:gw-5-visits}--\ref{fig:gw-5-nsd-outcomes} explore the effect of sharing environment dynamics among all particles on the inferred policies.
-A small slippery instance with two absorbing cells, a swamp with reward of -5 at (1, 3) and a goal with reward of 5 at (2, 3), and $p_\textit{succ}=0.5$ is used for the comparison.
+A small slippery instance with two absorbing cells, a swamp with reward of -5 at (1, 3) and a goal with reward of 5 at (2, 3), and $p_\mathit{succ}=0.5$ is used for the comparison.
 The starting position is at (1, 2) and the episode length is 10 steps.
-To avoid slipping into the swamp, the agent should move \textit{down}, to (1, 1), and this is what the policy inferred by VSMC (with shared dynamics) mostly suggests.
-With independent dynamics the agent frequently moves \textit{right}, along the shortest path to the goal, slipping into the swamp with probability $0.25$.
-This behavior corresponds to `optimistic' policy inference as in~\cite{L18} and results in both a lower expected return (Figure~\ref{fig:gw-5-nsd-returns}) and a lower probability to reach the goal (Figure~\ref{fig:gw-5-nsd-outcomes}).
+To avoid slipping into the swamp, the agent should move \textit{down}, to (1, 1), and this is what the policy with shared dynamics mostly suggests.
+With independent dynamics the agent frequently moves \textit{right}, along the shortest path to the goal.

 Finally, we compare VSMC to SAC.
 Figure~\ref{fig:gw-vsmc-sac} shows the policies inferred by VSMC (Figure~\ref{fig:gw-3-vsmc}) and SAC (Figure~\ref{fig:gw-3-sac}) and compares their trajectory return distributions (Figure~\ref{fig:gw-3-vsmc-sac}).
 VSMC and SAC trajectory return distributions are close but different, and the policies differ in particular along the grid edges --- SAC, optimizing an entropy-regularized stochastic policy, uses actions directed toward the grid boundaries to increase the entropy.
 VSMC penalizes such actions strongly because a deterministic policy directing the agent into a grid boundary can escape the current cell only due to environment stochasticity.

-Overall, the grid world experiments illustrate how policy inference captures multimodal structure in the solution space and how the distinction between deterministic-policy inference and entropy-regularized optimization leads to qualitatively different behavior even when average returns are similar.